 Reference Architecture That Survives Production

-- API and orchestration for intake, validation, and policy checks.
+- API and orchestration: intake, validation, policy checks.

-- Risk and policy engine for autonomy tiers and corridor constraints.
+- Risk and policy engine: autonomy tiers, corridor constraints.

-In a minimum flow, an agent submits a payment intent, policy assigns a tier, routing selects path and fallback, execution dispatches payment, and the system stores a deterministic outcome with idempotency-safe identifiers.
+The minimum flow is linear.
+A caller (human or automated agent) submits a payment intent; policy assigns a tier; routing selects path and fallback; execution dispatches the payment.
+The system then stores a deterministic outcome keyed by idempotency-safe identifiers.
+No ambiguous terminal states.

 Open-Source Stack Choices Without Lock-In

-Operator tooling can be staged: BTCPay Server and LNbits for workflows, Polar for deterministic local Lightning topology, Vault or KMS for high-risk secrets, and SOPS or age for encrypted GitOps configuration.
+Operator tooling can be staged.
+The following are commonly used open-source options rather than definitive best choices: BTCPay Server and LNbits for payment workflows, Polar for deterministic local Lightning topology, Vault or cloud KMS for high-risk secrets, and SOPS or age for encrypted GitOps configuration.

 Five Capabilities Teams Need Before Scaling

-- Payment identity modeling across machine and legal-accountability roles.
+- Payment identity modelling across machine callers and legal-accountability roles.

 - Policy-first routing design with versioned, testable rules.

-- Evidence-driven governance that ties incidents to architecture evolution.
+- Evidence-driven governance tying incidents to architecture evolution.

-Practical Build Plan: 90 Days to a Credible Pilot
+Practical Build Plan: An Illustrative 90-Day Path to Pilot

 Phase 1: Local deterministic sandbox